What is PRINCE2?

 - Managing a stage boundary: performed by the project manager at the end of each stage, this prepares the information required by the board to help them decide whether to continue

-The Principles, Themes, and Processes combine to form a highly structured roadmap that a project is able to accommodate for a wide variety of projects, as well as ensuring a high level of visibility and frequent opportunities to assess progress and make changes.
+The Principles, Themes, and Processes combine to form a highly structured roadmap that a project is able to follow in order to meet its goals, as well as ensuring a high level of visibility and frequent opportunities to assess progress and make changes.

-PRINCE2 has gained popularity among many organisations across the globe, and as such it is a widely recognised and respected certification.
+Since its conception almost three decades ago, PRINCE2 has grown to be one of the most widely-used project management methodologies in the world, making it an established and acclaimed certification with a multitude of benefits for its holders.
 Its flexibility and universal application has made it an attractive tool for companies undergoing change, particularly through businesses transformation.
 If you're looking to go into project management, a PRINCE2 certification looks great on a CV.
 But depending on the type of project you're looking to manage, you might be better served by an agile methodology.
 Check out our article here for how to generate buy-in for an agile approach.

 AXELOS operates its own exam-based certification programme available through its website.
 However, there are hundreds of accredited course providers throughout the UK, offering opportunities to learn either online or through weekend classes - just be sure to look out for the AXELOS accreditation badge.

 Next-generation time series: Forecasting for the real world, not the ideal world

 Solve time series problems with AIFree download

 Driving your business forward with Microsoft Office 365Free download